Occupy Nigeria: Media

 Channels Television and Galaxy Television, two local mediahouses in Lagos, covered the Lagos protests on 3 January 2012.
 There was also a report on the march in the Daily Times of Nigeria.

 In addition, Facebook group pages were created to spur Nigerians globally against the fuel-subsidy removal regime.
-One of them (called "Nationwide Anti-Fuel Subsidy Removal: Strategies & Protests") was created on 2 January 2012 and had over 20,000 members by 9 January 2012.
-Student websites in universities and blogs are reporting the Occupy Nigeria Protests and student representatives are sending live pictures of ongoing protests.
+One of them (called "Nationwide Anti-Fuel Subsidy Removal: Strategies & Protests") created by Gimba Kakanda, Richard Ali and Jeff Unaegbu, on 2 January 2012, had over 20,000 members by 9 January 2012.
+Student websites in universities and blogs were reporting the Occupy Nigeria Protests and student representatives were sending live pictures of ongoing protests.

 Twitter was also used as a connecting platform for the protesters.

 The 2012 documentary Fuelling Poverty by Ishaya Bako was based on some of the events that occurred during the fuel subsidy crisis.
 It was banned by the Federal government of Nigeria for being "highly provocative and likely to incite or encourage public disorder and undermine national security.".
-It went on to win category Best Documentary at the 2013 Africa Movie Academy Awards. and was praised by many Human Right activists and organisations.
+It went on to win category Best Documentary at the 2013 Africa Movie Academy Awards, and was praised by many Human Right activists and organisations.